pykotechguy/tinyForum/README.md

 ## More Info

-For more info on installation, hook, filters, extensions, etc., check out the [[wiki]]
+For more info on installation, hook, filters, extensions, etc., check out the wiki: https://github.com/7mediaws/tinyForum/wiki